DocNITE/csv2xslx.py/README.md

-# csv2xslx.py
+# What is this?
-Small importer from AIDA64 reports to xslx tables (Onlyy Summary Information)
+Small script for importing `.csv` data from AIDA64 reports to `.xslx` table.